KACY (TV)

-KACY, UHF analog channel 14, was a television station serving St. Louis, Missouri, United States that was licensed to Festus.
+KACY (channel 14) was a television station licensed to Festus, Missouri, United States, which served the St. Louis area.
 One of the earliest UHF television stations in the country, KACY boasted of being the "most powerful new television station in the Middle West" but was a near-immediate market failure, broadcasting from November 25, 1953, to April 2, 1954.
-The station unsuccessfully contended that a conspiracy by another St. Louis-area station had impeded it from carrying network programming.
+The station unsuccessfully contended that a conspiracy by another St. Louis–area station had impeded it from carrying network programming.

 History

 On December 31, 1952, the Federal Communications Commission (FCC) granted a construction permit for a new UHF TV station channel 14 to the Ozark Television Corporation, which had filed to build a station with studios near Kimmswick.
 After finding the original site proposal infeasible due to poor access, the station amended its construction permit before launch to specify a site on Rock Creek Road in rural Jefferson County, as well as a directional antenna pattern; it also specified the use of beam tilt, with a high maximum effective radiated power for the time of 324,000 watts and 491,000 watts with beam tilt.
 The result was a "boomerang" pattern that emphasized signal over Festus, as well as St. Louis.
 While licensed to Festus, the station's signal pattern and office location demonstrated the priority of St. Louis; Ozark constructed sales offices on Lindell Boulevard.

 After test broadcasts commenced in late October, KACY began full program service November 25, 1953; it did not have a full network affiliation but intended to air some programs from CBS, as well as local news and feature shows, produced in a studio at the transmitter site.
 The station's cooking program was hosted by a man who made an abrupt career change: Laurent Torno, who quit the St. Louis Symphony Orchestra after 21 years, and at the age of 51, became the host of Man About the House.